What is Birth Trauma or Birth-related trauma?

 For more information visit our Physical Birth Trauma Page.

-Psychological Birth Trauma
+Psychological Birth-RELATED Trauma

-Psychological trauma can present as:
+Psychological trauma may present as:

 - Postnatal depression and/or anxiety (PNDA)

-- Obsessive Compulsive Disorder (OCD) (For example obsessive thoughts that can affect our behaviour such as checking on baby constantly or recurring thoughts that impact your enjoyment of daily life).
+- Obsessive Compulsive Disorder (OCD) (For example, obsessive thoughts that can affect our behaviour, such as checking on baby constantly or recurring thoughts that impact your enjoyment of daily life).

 For more information visit our Psychological Birth Trauma page.